 Why Do Hair Straighteners Cause Damage To Hair?

 Hair straighteners run the risk of damaging the hair simply because the high temperature removes moisture from your hair.
+Even steam straighteners, although they are not as bad, use heat to manipulate your hair into turning straight.

 Heat can damage the cuticle wall, exposing the inner cortex of the hair and thus cause hair to become dry and ‘poofy.’